vitekr/FingersJS/README.md

 ## Features
-- Light library (less than 4kb minified and gzipped)
+- Light library (less than 15 kB minified and gzipped)
-- Work with mouse devices (1 finger) and touch devices (multiple fingers)
+- Works with touch devices (multiple fingers)
-- Detect action gestures (Tap, MultipleTap, Hold, Swipe, Pinch) with as many number as you want
+- Detect action gestures (Tap, MultipleTap, Hold, Swipe, Pinch) with as many fingers as you want
 - Detect movement gestures (Drag, Rotate, Scale)
 - Detect raw gestures (Fingers object managed)
 - __Multiple gestures in same time__ (You can drag 2 different objects, rotate a third and swipe a fourth in same time)
-- Easy to add your [custom gestures](/src/gestures/README.md).
+- Easy to add your custom gestures.
 - AMD/CommonJS support